MeikiO/Proyecto-Repartidor-3/README.md

 - Admin
 - Delivery persons.

+Also the maps used are being loaded with the googleMaps Api and the coordinates of client adresses are obtained from the Google geolocalization API.

 ### Contents
 The diferent folders that are in the repository are the tests and small examples done apart, to be used to build the [main proyect](https://github.com/MeikiO/Codigo-repartidor3/tree/master/ProyectoRepartidor3) correctly.